 - The difference between block domain / block site / block IP address boils down to the number of IP addresses to be blocked (Domain > Site > IP address).

-To view generated blocking rules, checked out this article: learn more about Rules.
+To view, edit or delete the generated blocking rules, checked out this article: learn more about Rules.

 Alarm Handling - Detail

 If you need more help on this alarm, just click the alarm once.
 It brings up an alarm detail page, more information related to the alarm can be seen here, such as site registration, location of the server, previous 6-hours data transfer between your device and that site, and even Firewalla intelligence service suggestion regarding to this transfer.